-2 years ago · Justin Becker · Comments Off on How Life in a Manufactured Home Must Change Due to COVID-19
+2 years ago · Justin Becker · Comments Off on How Life in a Manufactured Home Must Change

 The manufactured home industry has been on the rise for a long time now.
 Although it has received challenges from the COVID–19 pandemic, it is still projected to succeed in the future of the real estate market.